triangledirt/obj/README.md

 ### synchronize

-synchronize lets you schedule group and otherwise organize objects into sets
+synchronize lets you schedule group and otherwise organize objects into sets of various types

-it can be used to
+it can be used to synchronize tasks sharing resources—group people into personality types—and ..

 read more about [synchronize](SYNC.md)

 ## build and use

-how to build and use obj in your project
+this is how to build and use obj in your project

 getting the code—setting code options—compiling—linking